 Roe is an acquired taste.
 It is obtained from fish like Melva, mullet or tuna.
 The taste is quite different and you will either like it or dislike it.
 It is best sampled as a sandwich with a little toast, tomato, and oil.

 The whole fish is used for this product.
-If you visit the Central Market to buy fish, you will find the whole piece open, shaped like a butterfly, including the head.
-The product can be relished alone or served with fresh-cut tomatoes and nuts.
+At the Central Market, you will find the whole piece open, shaped like a butterfly, including the head.
+The fish dish can be relished alone or served with fresh-cut tomatoes and nuts.

-The budellet is obtained from the intestine of the tuna and is later salted and dried.
+The bullet tuna is obtained from the intestine of the tuna and is later salted and dried.
 The flavour is quite intense.
-One of the ways to sample budellet is consuming it char-grilled with a lavish drizzle of extra virgin olive oil and local village bread.
+One of the ways to sample bullet is consuming it char-grilled with a lavish drizzle of extra virgin olive oil and local village bread.